 Reflecting on the family groups held in Boston Jail, Rachel experimented with cords made on a Lucet.

-Once Rachel is happy once happy with the flow and movement of the community made woven cords, two female figures will be bound together, they will be impregnated with wax to stiffen and hold them.
-The cords will also be cast in bronze using the traditional lost wax technique, and repositioned on the sculpture.
+Once Rachel was happy once happy with the flow and movement of the community made woven cords, two female figures were bound together, and impregnated with wax to stiffen and hold them.
+The cords are also cast in bronze using the traditional lost wax technique, and repositioned on the sculpture.

-The completed bronze sculpture will be exhibited in a new exhibition at The Collection at the end of 2021 to shine a light on the historical bondage of women to a male counterpart and open a dialogue for the role of women today.
+The completed bronze sculpture was exhibited in a new exhibition at The Collection at the end of 2021 to shine a light on the historical bondage of women to a male counterpart and open a dialogue for the role of women today.